-Wel. fortunately, automatic gates are so popular nowadays that you can retrofit your existing gates and integrate it to your smart home so you can do both!
+Well, fortunately, automatic gates such as z-wave gate opener are so popular nowadays that you can retrofit your existing gates and integrate it to your smart home so you can do both!

-In this article, I’ll be talking about how you could connect your gate to the SmartThings home automation system with the FORTREZZ MIMOlite remote controller.
+In this article, I’ll be talking about how to connect a gate through the SmartThings home automation system with the FORTREZZ MIMOlite remote controller.
 If you are the adventurous type and want to DIY, then this is for you.
-But if you’re not really confident on the nitty-gritty, then a home automation installer will be able to help you out.
+But if you’re not really confident on the nitty-gritty, then an installer for your home automation devices will be able to help you out.

 WHAT YOU’LL NEED

 These are Z-Wave relay bridge modules with a wireless capability and a signal input interface that you can program to execute something in a specific instance.
 You’ll be needing this as an additional switch to your old physical switch.

 2. Electrical tools and materials:

 - wire stripper

 - electrical tape or heat shrink tubing (optional)